XavierCHN/Dota-2-ModKit/README.md

 * Thanks to ToraxXx for decompiling all of the particles. https://github.com/toraxxx
 * Thanks to RoyAwesome for making KVLib, which allows easy parsing of Valve KV files. https://github.com/RoyAwesome
 * Thanks to Noya for giving me the idea of a Tooltips generator. https://github.com/MNoya
+* Thanks to penguinwizzard for doing the icon. https://github.com/Penguinwizzard

 ## Notes